Skip site navigation (1)Skip section navigation (2)

 The interface type of the mouse can be determined by looking at the

 connector of the mouse.
-USB mice have a thin rectangular connector.
+USB mice have a thin rectangular connector,

-PS/2 mice are equipped with a small, round DIN 6-pin connector.
-Serial
+which may have rounded corners.
+PS/2 mice are equipped with a small,

-mouse have a D-Sub female 9- or 25-pin connector.
-Bus mice have either
+round DIN 6-pin connector.
+Serial mouse have a D-Sub female 9- or

-a D-Sub male 9-pin connector or a round DIN 9-pin connector.
-Some mice
+a round DIN 9-pin connector.
+Some mice come with adapters with which

-other.
-If you are to use such an adapter, remember that the connector
+the connector can be converted to another.
+If you are to use such an

-at the very end of the mouse/adapter pair is what matters.
+mouse/adapter pair is what matters.

 CONFIGURATION DETAILS